samv-33/cloud-svc-acs-mgmt-sys/README.md

 venv\Scripts\activate

+# Install all dependencies by doing:

+pip install -r requirements.txt

 # Instructions to setup Database with MongoDB Compass
 Download latest version of MongoDB Compass or MongoDB shell from the official website